Advertisement

 What are the treatments for vasomotor symptoms (VMS)?

 Vasomotor symptoms (VMS) are the most common symptoms of menopause.
-Often referred to as hot flashes and night sweats (when occurring during sleep), vasomotor symptoms are episodes of feeling too warm or hot.
-These episodes occur suddenly, and symptoms can include flushed skin (especially in the upper body), sweating, and increased heartrate.
+They are episodes of feeling too warm or hot, often referred to as hot flashes or night sweats (when they happen during sleep).
+These episodes occur suddenly, and symptoms can include flushed skin (especially in the upper body), sweating, and increased heart rate.
 Episodes can last for several minutes and are often followed by chills.

-While menopause is a natural part of the aging process and VMS is an expected part of menopause, these symptoms can be disruptive to a person’s life, and can lower a person’s quality of life—for example, if episodes occur while a person is at work, or if night sweats interfere with sleep.
+While menopause is a natural part of the aging process and VMS is an expected part of menopause, these symptoms can disrupt and lower a person’s quality of life.
+For example, they may occur at work or could interfere with sleep.

 Anyone experiencing VMS should speak to a healthcare provider about their symptoms.
 While VMS typically resolves with time, there are therapies that can help manage VMS during menopause.